mahienda/health_disparaties/README.md

 ## Data Questions(s)

-How can data analytics be used to reveal the emotional arcs, thematic language patterns, and dramatic relationships in Macbeth?
+ How can data analytics be used to examine how socioeconomic and demographic factors shape health outcomes in the United States?

 Sub-questions:
 1. How does educational attainment impact income distribution and perceived health?